zephryx01/zephryx01/README.md

 # Hi there! 👋

 ## About Me
-I'm Mihir (a.k.a Zephryx), an **ethical hacker** and a **part-time full stack developer** passionate about technology, cybersecurity, and building innovative software solutions.
+I'm Mihir (a.k.a Zephryx), an **ethical hacker** and a **part-time full stack developer** passionate about technology, cybersecurity, and building innovative and secure software solutions.

 ---